 Bache Gabrielsen Cognac

-Bache-Gabrielsen is a medium-sized family-run cognac house with an international history.
-The cognac house is looking forward to its upcoming 100th anniversary, with the creation of the company in 1905.
-With its clean design, Bache-Gabrielsen takes an important position in the cognac market, exporting mainly to Scandinavian countries.
-Hervé Bache-Gabrielsen, the fourth generation head of the company, is well aware that the cognac industry is undergoing changes, with the international market being heavily developed and marketing strategies refined to cater a younger, trendier consumer-base.
-Considering the size of the business in comparison to the big cognac houses, it is surprising to find out that it holds the market leadership in cognac sales in Norway!
+Bache-Gabrielsen is a medium-sized family Cognac house with an international history.
+The company was created in 1905, and so it celebrated its 100th anniversary in the last few years.
+With its clean design, Cognac Bache-Gabrielsen takes an important position in the Cognac market, exporting mainly to Scandinavian countries.
+Hervé Bache-Gabrielsen, the fourth generation at the head of the company, is certainly aware that the Cognac industry is undergoing changes, with the international market being heavily developed and marketing strategies refined to cater for a younger, more fashionable consumer base.
+Given the size of the company compared to the major cognac houses, it is surprising to discover that this Norwegian cognac brand is the market leader in the sale of Cognac in Norway!

 Thomas Bache-Gabrielsen, a young Lieutenant from Norway, had been brought up in the tradition of spirits, as his father was the head of Holmestrands Samlag, a large merchant for spirits in the late 1800s.
 Thomas moved to Charente in 1903 to join forces with his friend Peter Rustad, also Norwegian.
 Together they took over the cognac house A. Edmond Dupuy, which still produces its own brand today, and founded the company Rustad & Bache Gabrielsen in 1905.